“Two things are irretrievable, time and first impressions”

 This is the same for your professional and personal life.
-When you go out and would like to meet someone, you should focus on your body language.
-When you give a positive first impression you are in a good position to have a good night.
-When you make a negative first impression, you have a tough disadvantage and will most likely end up creating a bad reputation for yourself.
+Every time you go out and would like to meet someone, you should focus on your body language.
+Giving a positive first impression will put in a good position to have a good night.
+On the other side, when you make a negative first impression, you have a tough disadvantage and will most likely end up creating a bad reputation for yourself.

 At the end of the day, body language is a pivotal form of non-verbal communication.